jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 # Investigations

-No standard panel of tests.
+<span class="hl-yellow">No standard panel of tests</span>.
 However, consider ad-hoc testing such as:

 - SPT / sIgE (most likely you will do this consistently)
 - Quantitative immunoglobulins and other humoral deficiency workup